canonical/launchpad-manual/explanation/malone.rst

 About Malone
 ============

-.. include:: ../includes/attention_out_of_date.rst
+.. include:: ../includes/important_out_of_date.rst

 The world has many excellent bug tracking tools already.
-It would not make sense to create another bugtracker unless the vision behind that software was substantially different to anything that had gone before it.
+It would not make sense to create another bug tracker unless the vision behind that software was substantially different to anything that had gone before it.
 This document outlines that vision, explaining what it is that I hope Malone will do for the open source community.